n1ghtx0w1/n1ghtx0w1.github.io/_posts/2023-02-2-going-tech.md

 Over the years I've set up a lot of fun homelab projects.
 I buy tech to tinker (when I was able to afford it).
 I learned to step away from some biases.
 An example bias being I never liked Apple phones, but I had to get one to learn iOS.
 Linux looked complicated, but I had to just get in it to step away from years of Windows comfort.

 Learning takes time.
 It can be very frustrating, and you'll need patience.
-Good sleep is also a major help in figuring out issues.
-There are a lot of times I go to bed thinking about something, and wake up with the solution.
+Good sleep helps with figuring out issues.
+There are times I go to bed thinking about something, and wake up with the solution.

 ---